mfumagalli/ngsTools/TUTORIAL.md

 ```

 We are going to use `ngsCovar`, which estimates the covariance matrix between individuals based on genotype probabilities.
-Then this matrix will be decomposed into principal componenets which will be investigated for population structure analyses.
+Then this matrix will be decomposed into principal components which will be investigated for population structure analyses.
 Note that although `ngsCovar` can account for SNPs uncertanity, we find that it is faster to perform a light SNP filtering first (as we did using ```-SNP_pval 1e-3```) than using all sites.

-If you type
+If you type:
 ```
 $NGSTOOLS/ngsPopGen/ngsCovar
 ```
 you will see a list of possible options.
 For instance, we need to define how many sites we have.
 To retrieve such value, we can inspect the file with allele frequencies:
 ```